-The living room is often the center of a home.
-It's where people come to gather, connect, and relax, ideally surrounded by beautiful décor, furnishings, and personal touches.
-Even if your living room could use some extra square footage, there are plenty of ways to make a small living room feel larger.
+The living room is often the center of a home, but if your space could use some extra square footage, there are plenty of ways to make a small living room feel larger.
 Interior designers agree that paint has the ability to completely transform a room.
 You can set the tone, express yourself, update any space, and make a room look larger with the right selection and execution.

 Along with smart paint choices, New York designer Elizabeth Roberts and Portland, Oregon, interior designer Max Humphrey both suggest leaving space between your furniture and the walls to create the illusion of more space.
-Utah-based interior designer Shea McGee recommends focusing on using largescale artwork, while London designer Sophie Ashby thinks that utilizing compact essentials in a small space is key.
-Along with these furniture and décor tricks, the pros suggest neutral tans, light grays, classic whites, and rich blue-green hues for your walls.
+Utah-based interior designer Shea McGee recommends focusing on using large-scale artwork, while London designer Sophie Ashby thinks that utilizing compact essentials in a small space is key.
+Read on for the best small living room paint colors to try in your home right now, according to these interior designers.

-"Sometimes small spaces are the best place to make a statement," says McGee.
+"Sometimes small spaces are the best place to make a statement," McGee says.
 While some argue that bright whites and lighter tones are the only way to make a room feel bigger, this living room makes a case for richer tones.
-"It's bold and moody without being overpowering because the space itself isn’t overwhelming in size," she says.
+"It's bold and moody without being overpowering because the space itself isn’t overwhelming in size," she explains.

-"We use Chantilly Lace by Benjamin Moore all the time," says McGee.
+"We use Chantilly Lace by Benjamin Moore all the time," McGee says.
 "It's a crisp white but with just the right amount of softness to it—perfect for a refresh that still feels cozy."
-It looks even brighter compared to the wood-beamed ceiling in this space, which also contributes to this room's expensive look.
+It looks even brighter compared to the wood-beamed ceiling in this small living room.

-"We love using light grays with a white trim because it adds a little bit of contrast while still keeping a light and fresh feeling to the room," McGee explains.
-It's a neutral tone that's just a bit more interesting and risky than an all-white space.
+"We love using light grays with a white trim because it adds a little bit of contrast while still keeping a light and fresh feeling to the room," McGee says.
+It's a neutral tone that's just a bit more interesting than an all-white space.

 "I recommend sticking with light colors for the walls and even floors," Roberts says.
-One of her favorites is Super White from Benjamin Moore, which she says can be used on both walls and ceilings.
-"It is bright, works well with any accent color and will help bounce natural sunlight around the room."
+One of her favorite paint colors is Super White from Benjamin Moore, which she says can be used on both walls and ceilings.
+"It is bright, works well with any accent color, and will help bounce natural sunlight around the room."

 Ashby is a big fan of this shade of light green.
 "It creates coziness in a small space," she says.
 Replicate this look with a soft green hue that will still reflect natural light.
 It's a nature-inspired, unique look.